FarhanAliRaza/copy-btn/README.md

 A silent, minimal Zsh plugin that allows you to copy the output of your last terminal command with a simple keyboard shortcut.

+## Use Case
+When coding with a llm you run a command and then copy paste the ouput to paste in the context of the llm.
+In this way you just have to use Alt [Option] + c to copy the output of your last command.
+Untill we don't need to do that  Adios 💀

 ## Features

 - Silently captures the output of commands